 Lalana chakra, which is not part of the seven main chakra system, is also called talu chakra or taluka.

-It is considered that reciting the beej (seed) mantra ”hangsah”, the spiritual devotee makes the kundalini energy pass through this secret chakra while traversing Sushumna Nadi.
+It is considered that by reciting the beej (seed) mantra ”hangsah,” the spiritual devotee makes the kundalini energy pass through this secret chakra while traversing Sushumna Nadi.

 This energy channel flows inside the core of the spine, but it is not the spine; it is more subtle than that.

 This chakra radiates twelve pathways or through channels which are divisions of time by our orbital relationship to the Stars and Sun.

-This is our perception that we believe in, caused by ancient configurations in consciousness, and is not necessarily the universal view in relation to the positions of the distant galaxies, stars, clusters, and so on.
+This is our perception that we believe in, caused by ancient configurations in consciousness, and is not necessarily the universal view in relation to the positions of distant galaxies, stars, clusters, and so on.
 Furthermore, it is said that when the disciple reaches this chakra, a sweet nectar starts dripping on the tongue.

 Through practices such as khechari mudra (considered the king among the mudras), the nectar can be made to enter the throat chakra, where it is purified and becomes a nectar of immortality.